mithril-security/blindai/docs/docs/concepts/SGX_vs_Nitro.md

 ![Nitro attest](../../assets/nitro_attest.png)

-***# Rephrase following paragraph***
+A client wishing to connect with the enclave will verify that this information matches with the enclave application they are expecting to connect to.
+For example, by default, the BlindAI client expects this information to match with the latest official version of the BlindAI server application.

-A client wishing to connect with the enclave is able to verify that this information matches with the expected values for this application - for example, the official values relating to a BlindAI server instance.
-You can think of this a bit like when you verify the checksum of a software or OS instance you download online to confirm its authenticity.
+You can think of this as being like using a checksum to verify the authenticity of a software downloaded online.

 ## Comparison
 ______________